 The most iconic cranberry sauce — the one that comes in a can — is a pretty modern development.
 Canned cranberry sauce was created by Ocean Spray so their cranberries could be sold in some form year-round, and it was first available to the country in 1941.
 Despite the very purpose of its creation being its perennial longevity, it has ironically become linked to a single day.

-While no one knows for certain, squash is a food that could very possibly have been at the first Thanksgiving.
+While no one knows for certain what was served at the earliest Thanksgivings, squash may have been on the menu.
 Squash is a pretty broad category, encompassing summer squash, pumpkins and gourds, but most varieties of the crop originated in the Americas.
 They were one of the first crops to have been domesticated in all of history, and have become part of most cultures in the world.

 The word itself is the only one on this list that has actual American origins.
 It comes from the Narragansett people — a tribe from Rhode Island — who called the plant askútasquash, which was eventually corrupted by the English into isquoutersquash and then shortened to simply “squash.
 “The verb “squash” came into English through Vulgar Latin and thus is completely unrelated to the food.